spencerjbeckwith/supersprite/README.md

     return matrix.scale(2,2);
 },0.9,0.5,0.25,1);
 ```
 --And you have complete control over a flexible system to draw sprites in crazy ways, never thought possible by a canvas's limited 2D context.
+This is much simpler than using dozens of `ctx.save`, `ctx.rotate`, `ctx.restore` etc. calls and I find it easier to wrap my head around, personally.

 ---